In last year’s budget, the government announced that our tax thresholds would change starting 31st of July, 2024.

 What are tax thresholds, and why are they changing?

-Great questions, all.Without getting too into the weeds, Aotearoa operates using a progressive tax system for income tax, meaning that you pay more in tax the more you earn.
+Without getting too into the weeds, Aotearoa operates using a progressive tax system for income tax, meaning that the more you earn, the more you pay in tax.

-The way we do this is through a system of tax rates and brackets.
-Lower earners will owe less on their income, but as you earn more, the rate at which you pay tax increases.It’s important to note that it’s a stacking system – if you earn in the 33% tax bracket, say, that doesn’t mean you owe 33% in tax on all your income.
+It’s important to note that it’s a stacking system – if you earn in the 33% tax bracket, say, that doesn’t mean you owe 33% in tax on all your income.
 Instead, you’ll owe 33% on income earned within that bracket.

-💡If you’re getting a bit lost (and we wouldn’t blame you), we explain all this in more detail in our guide to tax rates for sole traders.
+💡 If you’re getting a bit lost (and we wouldn’t blame you), we explain all this in more detail in our guide to tax rates for sole traders.

 Now, tax thresholds are simply the point at which you go from one tax bracket to the next.
 For example, say that the tax threshold is $100, with a tax rate of 10%.
 What that means is that you’d owe 10% of all income you make, until you earn $100.
 Your next dollar is above the threshold, meaning it’ll be subject to a different, higher rate of tax.
 With us so far?